Proudly serving Evans, CO, and surrounding communities

-The "check engine" light is part of your car's so-called onboard diagnostics (OBD) system.
+The “check engine” light is part of your vehicle’s so-called onboard diagnostics (OBD) system.
 Since the 1980s, computers increasingly have controlled and monitored vehicle performance, regulating such variables as engine speed (RPM), fuel mixture, and ignition timing.
-In some cars, the computer also tells the automatic transmission when to shift.
+In some vehicles, the computer also tells the automatic transmission when to shift.

 There are hundreds of codes that could trigger your CHECK ENGINE LIGHT for thousands of reasons.
 Even the most common reasons can have many other possible causes.
 Listed below are some of the top CHECK ENGINE LIGHT codes:

 - Problem with the Mass Air Flow (MAF) sensor or circuit.